open-quantum-safe/oqs-demos/openssh/README.md

 These parameters will be overridden if specified again in `OPENSSH_BUILD_OPTIONS`.

 `/opt/ossh-src/oqs` is the location the intermediate build in the Dockerfile writes the compiled liboqs binaries to.
 This should not be changed, as it does not influence the final docker image.

 ### MAKE_DEFINES

 Allow setting parameters to `make` operation, e.g., `-j nnn` where nnn defines the number of jobs run in parallel during build.

 The default is conservative and known not to overload normal machines (default: `-j 2`).
 If one has a very powerful (many cores, >64GB RAM) machine, passing larger numbers (or only `-j` for maximum parallelism) speeds up the build considerably.

+### MAKE_INSTALL

+This build argument defines the make install target of the OpenSSH installation is defined.
+Default is `install-nokeys`, so no keys are generated when installing.
+Another valid value would be `install` which generates keys when installing.
+Note that this may take quite some time depending on the enabled algorithms, [here you find more information](https://github.com/open-quantum-safe/openssh#supported-algorithms) about what algorithms are enabled by default.

 ### OQS_USER